mmdbazooka/mmdbazooka/README.md

 ### 🔍 About Me:

+- 🌐 2 years of experience in web development
 - ⚛️ 1 year of experience in React development
-- 🌐 2 years of experience in web design
 - 💡 Focused on building scalable, fast, and modern UI
 - 📘 Always learning and leveling up my skills